B4cktr4ckers/maltego-user-guide/README.md

 ## Introduction
 Maltego is a powerful open-source intelligence (OSINT) and data visualization tool (It's a bit like a mental map that we do at school, but for OSINT). <br>
 It helps cybersecurity professionals connect the dots by visualizing relationships between data points, such as IPs, domains, files, and even malware samples. <br>
-Like mental maps, this system allows you to have a quick visual of all the data available. <br>
+Like mental maps 🧠, this system allows you to have a quick visual of all the data available. <br>
-This guide provides a step-by-step approach to using Maltego for malware analysis, from basic setup to performing an investigation. <br>
+This guide provides a step-by-step approach to how using Maltego and why it's a good software for malware analysis. <br>

 ---

-## Why Maltego ?
+## Why Maltego ❓
 To complete what was said above, and to summarize and give concrete examples. <br>
 Maltego is the equivalent of the cork board with all the evidence from the old detective series <br>
 (The famous cork board with red threads connecting all the evidence together) <br>